klees/ILIAS/docs/documentation/input-processing.md

 possible.
 Reading some data from the database seems to require no feedback to a user at all, as every missformed data indicates some deeper problem that most certainly cannot be solved at the interface to the database itself.
-A malformed XML-file in an import might hint at incompatibel versions or objects regarding the import, as well as at some attempt to tamper with an import file and use it as a vector to degrade security of the system.
+A malformed XML-file in an import might hint at incompatible versions or objects regarding the import, as well as at some attempt to tamper with an import file and use it as a vector to degrade security of the system.
 A user importing the file might require the feedback "incompatible version", but less likely seems to be interested in